subhan-17h/PMpedia/README.md

 # PMpedia 📚

-**PMpedia** is a comprehensive project management standards search and comparison platform that enables users to explore, search, and compare content across multiple project management frameworks including PMBOK 7, PRINCE2, and ISO 21500.
+**PMpedia** is a comprehensive project management standards search and comparison platform that enables users to explore, search, and compare content across multiple project management frameworks including PMBOK 7, PRINCE2, ISO 21500, and ISO 21502.

 ## 🌟 Features